JumpSushi/Eink-PDA-thing/JOURNAL.md

 # May 15th: Time Spent: 3hrs

+I'm using a touch E-Paper Screen from waveshare.
+I'm choosing it specifically because of it's ease of use and good documentation from waveshare.

 Well, the parts arrived today, very exciting.
 Originally, this wasn't a hackclub project, it just so happpens that highway launched so coincidentally.

 Today, I soldered the 40pin GPIO headers to my Pi Zero 2 W, and connected the E-Paper Hat onto it.